ywCN/book-display-site/README.md

 - **Whenever state changes, the new state will be automatically assigned to props of the container/component.**

 ## What happens after user clicks a button in Redux context
+- Loop
   1. user triggers an event, for example, click a button
   2. event listener will call an `action creator`
   3. `action creator` is a function that returns an object called `action`
     - the object has a type that describes the type of `action` that was just triggered
     - the object can also have some data that can further describes the `action`
   4. this object is sent to all `reducers` automatically
   5. `reducers` will choose the corresponding `reducer` depends on the type in the object and return corresponding `state`
     - switch statement will determine the type of action
     - `reducders` do not have to respond an action, which is done by using the `default` in switch statement and returns the original `state`
   6. this `state` will be assigned to the corresponding piece of the **newly assembled application state**
   7. since the state is changed, the corresponding components/views will be re-rendered automatically
   8. finished re-rendering, the application will wait for user to trigger another event
   9. another event is triggerred, go back to step1
+- Summary:
+  - An action creator is just a function that returns an action.
+  - An action is just an object that flows through all of our different reducers.
+  - Reducers can then use that action to produce a different value(state) for tis particular piece of state.